 As another year begins it’s time to start thinking about your catering business goals for 2020.

-Whether you’re a catering contract business looking for larger contracts, a restaurant looking to improve our Tripadvisor rating or a hospitality organisation looking to double your turnover, now is time to start planning ahead, so that this time next year your goals will be ticked off, and you can get to work making even bigger plans.
+Whether you’re a catering contract business looking for larger contracts, a restaurant looking to improve your Tripadvisor rating or a hospitality organisation looking to double your turnover, now is time to start planning ahead, so that this time next year your catering business goals will be ticked off, and you can get to work making even bigger plans.

 Foodservice businesses have been described as an ‘analogue industry’ with the opinion being that because it is a people-centric sector, that it does not need to adopt technology to survive, but this is not the case.

 The use of technology in the way people research and order their food is growing, and the introduction of delivery apps like Deliveroo, UberEats and Eat has revolutionised the way customers now think about food.

 The introduction of these apps has meant that it is easier than ever for customers to deliver their favourite foods, it has reduced the barrier between customer and kitchen to a minimum – and it has created a sense of impatience in customer’s needs.

 If your organisation plans to introduce, or re-vamp the way it uses technology, now is the time to start planning.

 Upgrading your website is a great place to start, with 81% of respondents in one study stating that they had researched a restaurant or eatery online before visiting.
 More importantly, 70% of customers said that being able to read a menu from a mobile device quickly was an important factor in helping them decide – is your website mobile friendly?